Uncanny Avengers: Apocalypse Twins

-In 1013 AD at a Scandinavian inn, Thor is in a bar fight when he is attacked by Apocalypse, who acts to safeguard the future due to information given him by Rama-Tut.
+In 1013 AD at a Scandinavian inn, Thor is in a bar fight when he is attacked by Apocalypse, who acts to safeguard the future due to information given him by Pharaoh Rama-Tut.
 Thor finds that Apocalypse is wearing Celestial-built armor that can withstand the powers of a god.
 Thor returns to Asgard and demands an audience with his father Odin, but when Odin asks him to take the high road, Thor turns to Loki for help.
-Loki leads him to a hidden scroll in Odin's library which could bless a weapon to pierce Celestial armor, only for "Loki" to later be revealed as Kang the Conqueror.
-Thor returns to London and slays the 11th Century Apocalypse's version of the Horsemen of Apocalypse.
+Loki leads him to a hidden scroll in Odin's library which could bless a weapon to pierce Celestial armor, only for "Loki" to be revealed as Kang the Conqueror.
+Thor returns to London and kills the Horsemen of Apocalypse.
 He then breaks into Apocalypse's craft and manages to cut his armor open with his axe Jarnbjorn, but Apocalypse escapes.
 Odin warns that one day this act will cause great calamity.
 In the present day, Kang appears at the final resting place of Baron Mordo in Brazil, and takes Jarnbjorn.

-Havok clears Rogue's name with S.H.I.E.L.D for killing Grim Reaper and has her start an investigation into Magneto.
-While Wasp shows Havok her clothing line to promote mutants, a Celestial ship controlled by the Apocalypse Twins crashes into S.W.O.R.D.'s Peak base with Captain America and Sunfire aboard in response to the Twins killing of a Celestial using Jarnbjorn.
-Sunfire lets Captain America escape while Thor flies towards the wreckage.
-Thor breaks pieces of the falling wreckage, and with the help of Sunfire, prevents casualties.
+Havok clears Rogue's name with S.H.I.E.L.D. for killing Grim Reaper and has her start an investigation into Magneto.
+While Wasp shows Havok her clothing line to promote mutants, a Celestial ship controlled by the Apocalypse Twins crashes into S.W.O.R.D.'s Peak base with Captain America and Sunfire aboard in response to the Twins killing a Celestial using Jarnbjorn.
 Thor and Sunfire travel throughout space to the Apocalypse Twins ship, and are teleported away upon entering.
 Meanwhile, the remaining members of the team, travel in the Quinbird, on a search for the twins.
 In South Sudan, Captain America exits his pod and is attacked by local soldiers.
-He travels to a demolished church for shelter and finds a message with his name on it there from Immortus.
-In Akkaba metropolis, Thor and Sunfire learn how their manipulation long ago was in the Twins favor.
-The twins then cause an explosion seemingly killing all de-powered mutants, who lost their powers long ago at the hands of the Scarlet Witch, and the Avengers Unity Squad.
+He travels to a demolished church for shelter and finds a message from Immortus.

 The team eventually learns of Logan's murder of Daken and or Thor's impetuous behavior in creating the celestially powered Jarnbjorn.
-The team splits up, which is what the Twins wanted, just before introducing the new four horsemen of Apocalypse: Grim reaper, Banshee, Daken, and Sentry.
+The team splits up, which is what the Twins wanted, just before introducing the new four horsemen of Apocalypse: Grim Reaper, Banshee, Daken, and Sentry.
 Banshee subdues Havok and kidnaps Scarlet Witch, Reaper kidnaps his brother, Wonder Man, and Sentry subdues Thor, while Daken imprisons Wolverine.
 The Twins convince Scarlet Witch that only she can save the mutant race from extinction, by creating a hex spell large enough to teleport them to their own universe, and allow Earth to be taken over by Red Skull/Onslaught.